Education in the United Arab Emirates: Development program

-Recognizing a constant need for progress, the UAE has sought to implement and monitor high quality education standards by undertaking new policies, programs and initiatives.
+The UAE has sought to implement and monitor high quality education standards by implementing new policies, programs and initiatives.
 Throughout the Middle East, educational advancement is often impeded by insufficient focus on the English language, inadequate provision of technology as well as modern techniques of instruction and methodology.
-Stressing the importance of "modern curricula with assorted and non-monotonous means of training and evaluation", the Emirates launched ambitious campaigns to develop each of these areas.
+Stressing the importance of "modern curricula with assorted and non-monotonous means of training and evaluation", the Emirates launched campaigns to develop each of these areas.
 At its foundation, lies the necessary funding, which in 2009 was earmarked at 7.4 billion dirhams ($2 billion), as well as increased teacher training.
 Through its Teachers of the 21st Century and a two hundred million dirham share of this budget, the UAE hopes to train 10,000 public school teachers within the next five years, while also pursuing its scheduled goal of reaching 90% Emiratisation of its staff by 2020.

 In addition, the UAE government believes that a poor grasp of English is one of the main employment barriers for UAE nationals; as a first remedial step, the Abu Dhabi Education Council has developed the New School Model, a critical-thinking oriented curriculum modeled on that of New South Wales.
 This program was unveiled in September, 2010.
 In February 2006, the prime minister directed the education minister to take initial steps toward improving the quality of education, including the provision of permanent classrooms, computer laboratories, and modern facilities.
 In April 2007, however, in a major policy speech to the nation, the UAE vice president and prime minister stated that despite the steady increase in the education budget over the previous 20 years, teaching methods and curricula were obsolete, and the education system as a whole was weak.
 He demanded that the ministers of education and higher education work to find innovative and comprehensive solutions.

 In early 2008, the UAE's Ministry of Education launched a Mentoring Programme which assigns Western principals to 50 of 735 public schools across the UAE in an effort to modernize instructional strategies and implement Western methods of learning.
-Participating instructors emphasize necessity of deviating from the traditional methods of passive memorization and rote learning instead of encouraging active student participation.
+Participating instructors emphasize the necessity of deviating from the traditional methods of passive memorization and rote learning instead of encouraging active student participation.

 The Abu Dhabi Education Council (ADEC) has signed agreements with organizations like the International Baccalaureate Organization as part of their efforts to widen the options and meet the needs of students.